How to Determine the extent of protection a tree has Prior to removing it

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What happens if I carry out work on a tree that is protected without permission?

-If you work on a protected tree without the appropriate permissions, you could face substantial fines and even imprisonment.
+If you carry out work on a tree that is protected without obtaining the necessary authorizations, you could be subject to substantial fines and even imprisonment.

 Can I take down a protected tree?